yarnpkg/rfcs/accepted/0000-workspaces-link-phase-3.md

 Yarn would only link workspaces to each other if they match semver conditions.
 For example,

-* jest-matcher-utils package.json is 20.0.3
+* `jest-matcher-utils` package.json is `20.0.3`
-* if jest-diff package.json dependencies has jest-matcher-utils with version specifier that matches 20.0.3, e.g. "^20.0.3" then Yarn will make a link from jest-diff/node_modules/jest-matcher-utils to jest-matcher-utils workspace
+* if `jest-diff` package.json dependencies has `jest-matcher-utils` with version specifier that matches 20.0.3, e.g. `"^20.0.3"` then Yarn will make a link from `jest-diff/node_modules/jest-matcher-utils` to `jest-matcher-utils` workspace
-* if jest-diff package.json dependencies has jest-matcher-utils with version specifier that does not match 20.0.3, e.g. "^19.0.0" then Yarn would fetch jest-matcher-utils@^19.0.0 from npm registry and install it the regular way
+* if `jest-diff` package.json dependencies has `jest-matcher-utils` with version specifier that does not match `20.0.3`, e.g. `"^19.0.0"` then Yarn would fetch `jest-matcher-utils@^19.0.0` from npm registry and install it the regular way

-### problems with peer dependencies and hoisting
+### Problems with peer dependencies and hoisting

 There is a common [peer dependency problem](http://codetunnel.io/you-can-finally-npm-link-packages-that-contain-peer-dependencies/) when using **yarn link** on local packages that people can work around in Node 6+ by setting **--preserve-symlinks** runtime flag.
-In Workspaces this situation won't be a problem because node_modules are installed in Workspace root and Node.js require statements will resolve third-party peer dependencies by going up the folder tree and reaching the Workspaces' root node_modules.
+In Workspaces this situation won't be a problem because node_modules are installed in Workspace root and Node.js `require()` statements will resolve third-party peer dependencies by going up the folder tree and reaching the Workspaces' root node_modules.

-As long as **jest-matcher-utils** does not make relative requires via its parent folder, flag **--preserve-symlinks **won't be necessary.
+As long as **jest-matcher-utils** does not make relative requires via its parent folder, flag **--preserve-symlinks** won't be necessary.

 ## Drawbacks